13742X/snard/README.md

 ## What is Snard Token?

-**Snard Token ($SNARD)** is a meme-powered utility token on the Solana blockchain that supports the Garlip.com platform—a tool for copyrighting creative works via blockchain-stamped certificates.
+**Snard Token ($SNARD)** is a utility token on the Solana blockchain that supports the Garlip.com platform —a tool for copyrighting creative works via blockchain-stamped certificates.

-Snard blends meme coin culture with real-world utility by giving creators incentives and tools to protect their intellectual property in a decentralized, timestamped, and verifiable way.
+Snard blends coin culture with real-world utility by giving creators incentives and tools to protect their intellectual property in a decentralized, timestamped, and verifiable way.
 With 1 billion tokens minted, $SNARD is designed to reward early adopters, power platform interactions, and evolve into a community-governed asset.

 ## Garlip.com Overview